jackmaden/philosophybreak/src/pages/articles/anatman-buddhist-doctrine-of-no-self-why-you-do-not-really-exist/index.md

 <span class="big-letter">I</span>n response to this analysis, we might think, well — what’s the harm?
 Even if the self is nothing more than the sum of its swirling parts, an incredibly complicated web of cause and effect, isn’t it just easier to say ‘I am tired’ rather than something like ‘the current emergent feeling from thousands of ever-changing processes is tiredness’?

+Buddhists, to an extent, might agree: the self is a convenient concept, a useful fiction.

+Now, it should be noted that there is a great deal of Buddhist literature discussing this point, and there are some Buddhist schools that would disagree with the idea that referring to a self is ever productive.

-The Buddha would agree: the self is a convenient concept, a useful fiction.
-There is relatively little harm in using the self as shorthand to refer to the myriad parts that make up the composite entity that is ‘you’ — especially if it helps you improve those parts (‘I will eat more healthily’ benefits a significant number of parts, for example).
+If we follow the Buddha’s original teachings as recorded by the suttas in the Pali Canon, however, we might say there is relatively little harm in using the _convention_ of self as shorthand to refer to the thousands of parts that make up the composite entity that is ‘you’ — especially if it helps improve those parts in ways that lessen suffering (‘I will eat more healthily’ benefits a significant number of parts, for example).

-But we must remember that the utility of this fictional, conventional self is limited, and actually becomes very detrimental very quickly if we take it too far.
+But — and here all Buddhist schools would agree — we must remember that the utility of this fictional, conventional self is limited, and actually becomes very detrimental very quickly if we take it too far.

 If we start believing the self is actually If we start believing the self is actually _real_ — some kind of independent, persisting substance as opposed to a convenient fiction — the danger is that it encourages us to view everything through its lens.
 We judge reality only by how it impacts this fictional self, which leads us to develop certain attachments and aversions: ‘I like this and I don’t like that’, ‘I want more of this and less of that’, ‘I _love_ this and require it to be content’, ‘I _hate_ this and whenever it happens I am filled with dread and anxiety’.

-And, as the world is fundamentally transient and rarely accords with the hopes and desires we place on it — bad things happen, and good things always end — as long as we continue to view reality through the lens of illusory ego, as long as we continue to grasp for things we imagine this ‘self’ wants, as long as we misunderstand what we really are, we set ourselves up for perpetual suffering.
+And, as the world is fundamentally transient and rarely accords with the hopes and desires we place on it — bad things happen, and good things always end — as long as we continue to view reality through the lens of illusory ego, as long as we continue to grasp for things we imagine this ‘self’ wants, as long as we use flawed mental models as crutches and misunderstand what we really are, we set ourselves up for perpetual suffering.

 ## The dangers of identity